dvdmtw98/notes/notes-vault/software-engineering/blockchain/bitcoin-transaction-flows.md

 Alice scans the QR code.
 Verifies the information that is auto-populated
 Alice authorizes the payment
 After a few seconds Bob will see the transaction on his register

+### Extended Public Key on Web Store

+Gabriel is running a online store that accepts Bitcoin payments
+Initially he used a single Bitcoin address for all payments on the store
+But as the store grew he started receiving a a huge influx of orders

+Bitcoin does not store the transaction amount and spender address
+Gabriel could not link the transactions and the order easily

+Setups the public key derivation feature of his HD wallet
+The extended public key is uploaded on the website
+A new public key is generated for each other.
+The address also acts as Invoice Id

+When Gabriel wants to spend the funds he generates the corresponding private key in the HD wallet
+This way no private keys are stored online